jeslipriya/EMOTION-DETECTION/README.md

 ## How to Run

-### 🎥 Run in Webcam Mode
+### Run in Webcam Mode

 ```bash
 python emotion_detection.py
 ```

 * Starts webcam feed.
-* Make facial expressions such as happy 😄, angry 😡, sad 😞.
+* Make facial expressions such as happy, angry, sad.
 * Press `Q` to quit.

 ### 🖼️ Run on Static Image